 I mean, did anyone pay any attention to that?

-And by the way, get ready, I am going to be smashed.
+I am going to be smashed.

 Bam, boom.

-I'm going to be criticized.
+I'm going to be criticized, which is not unusual, right?

 Anyway, when I get criticized, that's fine.

-I could live with that.
+I can live with that.

-But uh the New York Times, it appears we now have four women coming out of the woodwork within hours of each other, all claiming Donald Trump groped or kissed them against their will.
+But the New York Times, it appears we now have four women coming out of the woodwork within hours of each other, all claiming Donald Trump groped or kissed them against their will.

 This is obviously an attempt to neutralize the WikiLeaks revelations and the highly successful Trump campaign strategy of confronting Hillary Clinton and Bill Clinton and their horrible treatment of women.

-But if you want to look at the differences between these 11th hour, out of the blue, largely unvetted allegations against Trump, and the facts have been long established in the cases of Bill Clinton's accusers, although I think it's important for millennials and people that didn't know the Clintons when they were in the White House to hear them.
+But if you want to look at the differences between these 11th-hour, out-of-the-blue, largely unvetted allegations against Trump, and the facts have been long established in the cases of Bill Clinton's accusers, although I think it's important for millennials and people that didn't know the Clintons when they were in the White House to hear them.

-I think it's worth pointing out that nothing alleged by Trump's accusers come even remotely in terms of the level of seriousness of what Juanita Paula and Kathleen allege.
+I think it's worth pointing out that nothing alleged by Trump's accusers come even remotely in terms of the level of seriousness of what Juanita, Paula, and Kathleen allege.

 In fact, the claims by Trump accusers don't even rise to the level of the accusation of Paula Jones.